mesosphere/dcos-commons/docs/pages/operations-guide.md

 - Update the placement constraint definition at the Scheduler.
 - For each pod, _one at a time_, perform a `pods replace` for any pods that need to be moved to reflect the change.

-FOr example, let's say we have the following deployment of our imaginary `data` nodes, with manual IPs defined for placing the nodes in the cluster:
+For example, let's say we have the following deployment of our imaginary `data` nodes, with manual IPs defined for placing the nodes in the cluster:

 - Placement constraint of: `hostname:LIKE:10.0.10.3|10.0.10.8|10.0.10.26|10.0.10.28|10.0.10.84`
 - Tasks: